opencarecc/opencareMakerPlaybook/our_workshop_experience.md

 ### Why the topic?
 From day one we wanted to set up a tech oriented workshop for two reasons
 1. We wanted to make people understand why a Makerspace is involved in a project related to care and healthcare, and what are the pros of having a maker skillset involved in a such a project.
 2. We wanted to make people understand and try with their own hands how easy it is to create technology solutions on their own.
+3. The hype and attention from the media around projects based on microcontrollers (Arduino to be more specific) is very high in Italy, where we held the workshops.
+  4. plus they give participants a lot of freedom to augment and customize the initial proposed idea.
+  5. plus we based the workshop on a lot of previous personal experience on the topic

 target
 places